Deadly eruption puts spotlight on risk in New Zealand's booming adventure tourism industry | The Japan Times

-The nation offers a wealth of adrenaline-fueled pursuits, from heli-skiiing on snow-capped mountains to ballooning and rafting through caves.
+The nation offers a wealth of adrenaline-fueled pursuits, from heli-skiiing to ballooning and rafting through caves.

 Some, such as bungee-jumping, jet-boating and zorbing — where you hurl yourself down a hill inside an inflatable ball — were invented or popularized in a country that prides itself on catering to intrepid visitors.